 - Amazing Freaking Grace: A perfectly appropriate witch-burning song and note that it's used four times in total.

-- Burn the Witch!: Yup, played straight.
+- Burn the Witch!: Played straight.
 In mid-1800s California, no less.
-They also seem to have the plague in these parts.

 - Embarrassing Middle Name: Jodie doesn't care for his middle name, Lee, very much, if the one time he talks about it is any indication.
 For some reason he's okay with his girly first name, but doesn't like his perfectly normal middle name.
-Could be spelled "Leigh" for all we know, though.

-- I Have Many Names: "I am a friend and companion of the night.
+- I Have Many Names: I Have Many Voices, too.
+Satan speaks to people using their own voice.Devil: I am a friend and companion of the night.
 I rejoice in spilled blood and the baying of dogs.
 I wander among shades and tombs.
 I am Gorgo, and Mormo, of the thousand-faced moon.

 - Ironic Echo Cut: At the start of the movie, a farmer being killed transitions to Melissa and her family laughing pleasantly.
 Presumably, inverting the trope was the intent.

-- MalaproperGas Station Attendant: See, the way I got it figured, this job was done by one of them fromokaidal maniacs, and we ain't got none of them around here"
+- MalaproperGas Station Attendant: See, the way I got it figured, this job was done by one of them fromokaidal maniacs, and we ain't got none of them around here

 - Never Mess with Granny: By Jodie's math (which places Melissa at 127 years old), Lucinda may be the oldest woman alive, or indeed to ever live.
 She commits two murders over the course of the movie, and is implied to have killed several times before.

-- Just Melissa.
-Her "parents" are actually her great-grandchildren (?).
+- Older Than They Look: Melissa.
+Her "parents" are actually her great-grandchildren (maybe, it's not made entirely clear).
 Lucinda is about 130 years old, and actually looks it

 - Public Domain Soundtrack: Amazing Grace is re-used a lot.

 - Then Let Me Be Evil: Melissa and her sister are accused of being witches.
 In the process of burning them, Melissa's call is answered by Satan, and she becomes an actual witch who curses all the people who would burn her.

-- Torches and Pitchforks
+- Torches and Pitchforks: